-Our strategy to realise this commitment is to:
+The strategy to realise our commitment to respectful relationships is to:

 1. Create a culture of respectful relationships